Cray-HPE/docs-csm/operations/security_and_authentication/Change_the_Keycloak_Admin_Password.md

     --template={{.data.password}} | base64 --decode
     ```

-1. Save an updated copy of customizations.yaml to the site-init secret in the loftsman kubernetes namespace
+1. Save an updated copy of customizations.yaml to the site-init secret in the loftsman kubernetes namespace.

     ```bash
     CUSTOMIZATIONS=$(base64 < customizations.yaml  | tr -d '\n')